Lizz1102/WebAPIs-.Net6-.NET7/README.md

 .NET 6 includes preview support for HTTP/3.
 HTTP/3 solves some existing functional and performance challenges by using a new underlying connection protocol called QUIC.
 QUIC establishes connections more quickly, and connections are independent of the IP address, allowing mobile clients to roam between Wi-fi and cellular networks.

-**minimal APIs**: ASP.NET 6 introduces Minimal APIs, a lightweight approach to building APIs with less boilerplate code.
+**Minimal APIs**: ASP.NET 6 introduces Minimal APIs, a lightweight approach to building APIs with less boilerplate code.

 If we uncheck **Use controllers** checkbox while creating a new project using **ASP.NET Core Web API** template, then the template doesn't create any Controllers.